Call Today! 888-234-8376

 For these individuals, and other like them, who have been diagnosed with BAVD and aren’t experiencing any significant symptoms, zero treatments will generally be prescribed.
 These will also be the same individual who will have the best opportunity to qualify for a Preferred rate class on their life insurance application.

-Surgical treatments may be required to repair or replace their defective aortic heart valve (artificial heart valve).
+Surgical treatments may be required to repair or replace their defective aortic heart valve (artificial heart valve) for those diagnosed with BAVD.
 In fact, nearly 80% of those who are actually diagnosed with BAVD will ultimately end up needing to have some type of corrective surgery performed.

 Common questions you’ll likely be asked to determine the severity of your current condition:

 - How old were you when you were first diagnosed with BAVD?

 - Who diagnosed your BAVD?
 A general practitioner or a cardiologist?